2025–26 FIS Alpine Ski World Cup

-The 2025–26 FIS Alpine Ski World Cup is the 60th season of the World Cup, the highest level of international alpine skiing competition for both men and women, organised by International Ski Federation (FIS).
+The 2025–26 FIS Alpine Ski World Cup was the 60th season of the World Cup, the highest level of international alpine skiing competition for both men and women, organised by International Ski Federation (FIS).

-As usual, the season started in Sölden, Austria with giant slalom events for both women (25 October 2025) and men (26 October 2025) and will conclude in Hafjell, Norway on 25 March 2026.
+As usual, the season started in late October at Sölden, Austria, with giant slalom events for both women and men; it concluded on 25 March at Hafjell, Norway.

 This season marks the start of higher prize money awards for all World Cup disciplines governed by FIS, including alpine.
 Additionally, this is the first season in which prize money is paid in euros instead of Swiss francs.

-The World Cup season will take a break for the 2026 Winter Olympics, held between 7 and 18 February 2026 in Bormio (men) and Cortina d'Ampezzo (women).
+In February, the World Cup season paused for the Winter Olympics in northern Italy, with alpine events scheduled for 7–18 February in Bormio (men) and Cortina d'Ampezzo (women).

 Season overview

 On 16 November 2025, during the slalom event in Levi, Lucas Pinheiro Braathen became the first skier in history to win an Alpine World Cup race representing Brazil.
 He had previously won five World Cup races representing Norway.

+On 16 November 2025, during the slalom event in Levi, Eduard Hallberg became the first Finnish skier in history to stand on an Alpine World Cup race podium on home snow.
+It was also the first Finnish podium in 18 years.

+On 12 December 2025, during the downhill event in St. Moritz, Lindsey Vonn claimed the 83rd victory of her career, becoming the oldest alpine skier in history, male or female, to win an Alpine World Cup race.
+Her first and most recent World Cup victories were separated by 21 years.
+The win also came 7 years, 8 months, and 29 days after her previous victory, which took place in Åre in 2018.

+On 14 December 2025, Alice Robinson won super-G in St. Moritz, and became first women's skier in history from Oceania to win a speed event.

+On 18 December 2025, Val Gardena hosted 1000th downhill in World Cup history (men and women combined).
+Marco Odermatt won this event.

+On 19 December 2025, Jan Zabystřan sensationally took the first ever men's World Cup win for the Czech Republic at the Super-G in Val Gardena.

+On 21 December 2025 in Alta Badia, Russian men's skiers returned to the World Cup circuit after a three-year ban, but under an FIS neutral flag.

-Map of world cup hosts
+Map of World Cup hosts

 The following list contains all 31 World Cup hosts of the season.